andreasMazur/VisMeshSegmentation/README.md

     )
 ```

-Subsequently, define the path to another directory:
+Subsequently, define the path to the directory where we can store preprocessing results for the subsequent training of
+IMCNNs:
 ```python
 PARTNET_GRASP_DS_PATH = "PATH/TO/partnet_grasp"
 ```
-We use that directory to store preprocessed shapes for the subsequent training of IMCNNs.

 The preprocess is started by running:
 ```python
 from detect_graspable_regions.partnet_grasp.preprocess import preprocess_data